-1. Provide, coordinate and efficiently install street, parking lot, sidewalk and facility lighting with appropriate luminaires, lamping, placement and spacing following UFC 3-530-01 and Installation Facilities Standards (IFS); ensure the level of
+- 1. Provide, coordinate and efficiently install street, parking lot, sidewalk and facility lighting with appropriate luminaires, lamping, placement and spacing following UFC 3-530-01 and Installation Facilities Standards (IFS); ensure the level of quality is consistent with the adjacent facility group number.
+Pole-mounted, wall-mounted and bollard fixtures are permitted.
+Where possible, mount security lighting on buildings to reduce the number of poles.
+Street lighting should be limited to one or two types. - 2.
+Integrate controls to automatically reduce lighting power during periods of non-activity; automatically turn off power when sufficient daylight is available.

-- quality is consistent with the adjacent facility group number.
-Pole-mounted, wall-mounted and bollard fixtures are permitted. - 2.
-Integrate controls to automatically reduce lighting power during periods of non-activity; automatically turn off power when sufficient daylight is available. - 3.
-Ensure continuity and consistency of lighting elements.
+- 3. Ensure continuity and consistency of lighting elements.
 In new construction generally match post types, fixture types, styles, heights, sizes, materials, colors, and lamp types of adjacent facilities and the facility district. - 4.
 Economically provide renewable-energy power sources such as solar photovoltaic when feasible. - 5.
 Use appropriately designed or shielded luminaires to direct light downward to minimize light pollution and intrusion onto adjacent sites and to facilitate night training. - 6.
-Calculate illuminant levels for all lighting applications following UFC 3-530-01 and ensure compliance with pre-curfew maximum brightness level requirements. - 7.
+Calculate illuminant levels for all lighting applications following UFC 3-530-01 and ensure compliance with precurfew maximum brightness level requirements. - 7.
 Sufficiently address environmental factors to prevent corrosion and weathering of fixtures, plinths and other components. - 8.
 Wall mounted fixtures should respond to the architectural character of the facility. - 9.
 Efficient accent lighting of architectural and landscape features may be provided for Group 1, lodging and historical applications.
 Accent lights in ground-mounted locations may be provided for static displays and signs when these do not conflict or cause hazards with overhead aircraft. - 10.
 Comply with UFC 3-530-01 for light source technology and lamp types.
 High efficiency lamping such as LED is preferred for most applications. - 11.
 Provide round tapered, square non-tapered, or round non-tapered aluminum poles and aluminum fixtures with square, rectangular or circular housings in colors and shapes to match adjacent facilities and the facility district. - 12.
 Install lighted bollards only at Group 1 and high-traffic Group 2 facilities.
 Generally match materials, colors and shapes of adjacent facilities and the facility district. - 13.
 Install natural warm gray color, smooth finished concrete bases for all poles in heights appropriate for the facility group and application.
 Generally Groups 1, 2 and 4 shall have at-grade bases.
 Group 3 shall have taller bases for added durability. - 14.
 When parking lot lighting is necessary, provide an illuminated path to the building's main entrance.
-Pole bases should be contained within an internal landscape median or island. - 15.
+Pole bases should be contained within an internal landscape median or island.
+Provide adequate site lighting where there is a change in grade requiring steps, near handicapped and motorcycle parking spaces, and near main entrances. - 15.
 Consistently install lighting for sidewalks, bikeways and trails to match adjacent facilities. - 16.
 Landscape accent lighting may be used in public gathering spaces and in Group 1 facilities.
 Coordinate the design, luminaire selection, and placement with the location of trees, shrubs, and site furnishings. - 17.
 Manufacturers listed below are only provided to establish a baseline of equivalency among all applicable manufacturers.